indralukmana/turbin3_Q3_indralukmana_capstone/docs/v0/04-user-stories.md

   - If the check-in is valid, it updates `last_check_in_timestamp` and increments the `streak_counter`.

-### User Story 4: After the commitment period ends, the user withdraws their staked SOL
+### User Story 4: After the study streak is complete, the user withdraws their staked SOL

 - **Potential On-Chain Requirements:**
   - A `withdraw` function on the vault program.
-  - Must verify that the current time is past the `start_timestamp` + `duration`.
-  - Must verify that the `streak_counter` meets the requirement for the full duration.
+  - Must verify that the `streak_counter` meets the `streak_target`.
   - If successful, it transfers the staked SOL from the vault PDA back to the user's wallet and closes the PDA account.